dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/00_XREALSDKOverview.md

 XREAL SDK supports the development environment of **Unity 2021.3.X and above**.

-The core features provided by XREAL SDK are Spatial Computing, Optimized Rendering, and Multi-modal Interactions.
+The core features provided by XREAL SDK are Spatial Computing, Optimized Rendering, and Interactions.

 - **Spatial Computing** includes motion tracking, plane detection, image anchoring, and hand tracking, allowing the glasses to track their real-time position and orientation relative to the world and to understand the environment around them.

 - **Optimized Rendering** is automatically applied to the applications and runs in the bacground to minimize latency and reduce judder, enhancing the overall user experience.

-- **Multi-modal Interactions** provide intuitive choices of interactions for various use cases.
+- **Intuitive Interactions** provide intuitive way of interactions.

 ### Spatial Computing